uw-ece/webring/README.md

 ---
 #### :mag: What is the purpose of this webring?

-**The objective of this webring is to centralize a collection of the portfolios and personal sites created by ECE students at UW.
+**The objective of this webring is to centralize a collection of personal sites and LinkedIns created by ECE students at UW.
 In doing this, students will more easily be able to network with one another and increase their visibility.**

 ---
 #### :white_check_mark: How to add your site!
-**1. Fork the repository.
+**1. Fork the repository. <br>
-2. Clone the forked repository
+2. Clone the forked repository <br>
-3. Add your changes and ensure you follow the [pull-request template](https://github.com/uw-ece/webring/blob/main/.github/PULL_REQUEST_TEMPLATE.md).
+3. Add your changes and ensure you follow the [pull-request template](https://github.com/uw-ece/webring/blob/main/.github/PULL_REQUEST_TEMPLATE.md). <br>
-4. Commit your changes.
+4. Commit your changes. <br>
 5. Create a pull-request to push to our repository!**

 ---